ChrisWiegman/kana/README.md

 `kana open` will open the site in your default browser

 `kana open -a` will open the WordPress Dashboard.
-This will also login the "admin" user unless the `adminLogin` setting is set to false.
+This will also login the "admin" user unless the `automaticLogin` setting is set to false.

 By default Kana will open the appropriate WordPress site.
 To open the database or Mailpit simply append the appropriate flag to the open command ie `kana open --database`.